mustachemo/stepwise-transformers/README.md

 ## 🙏 Acknowledgments

-- [MLflow](https://mlflow.org/) for the amazing experiment tracking framework
+- [ClearML](https://clear.ml/) for the comprehensive ML operations platform
-- [Rich](https://rich.readthedocs.io/) for beautiful terminal output
+- [PyTorch](https://pytorch.org/) for the excellent deep learning framework
-- [PyTorch](https://pytorch.org/) for neural network capabilities
+- Vaswani et al. for the groundbreaking "Attention Is All You Need" paper
-- The transformer research community for foundational work
+- The transformer research community for continuous innovation

 ---

-**Ready to dive into transformers?
-Start your learning journey with our interactive MLflow experiments! 🚀**
+**Ready to master transformers?
+Start building and training with professional experiment tracking! 🚀**